mubaraqwahab/thinkdev/README.md

 * Use `console.log` in sample codes to indicate what to output.
 Also use an adjacent comment (on the same line or a different line) to indicate what the output should be.
 Doing these ensures that the code "makes sense" in a JavaScript file and in the Node REPL.
 You may omit the `console.log` if you specify that the code should be run in the REPL.
 However, never use the prompt symbol!

 * Prefer WebP and SVG images to other formats for their quality and small file size.

+* Use the Netlify `CONTEXT` environment variable to determine the context of a build (e.g. `production` or `deploy-preview`).
+Set this variable to an empty string in development, or omit it altogether.
+On a related note, **don't use the `NODE_ENV` variable to determine the context of a build**.
+(For now, I'm only using `NODE_ENV` to determine whether npm should install dev-dependencies.)